In the UK, only some mobile networks allow you to tether or use personal hotspot. Find out the tethering policy for each

-The following SIM-only deals will allow you to tether from £12.99/month:
+The following SIM-only deals will allow you to tether on EE:

 The following goodybags will allow you to tether on giffgaff from £7.50/month:

-On O2, tethering is permitted on both Pay Monthly contracts and Pay As You Go tariffs.
-Tethering has been a standard feature of O2’s Pay Monthly contracts since March 2011 (so the rules may differ if you took your contract before this).
+On O2, tethering has been a standard feature of both Pay Monthly contracts and Pay As You Go tariffs since March 2011 (the rules may differ if you took out your contract before this).

-The following SIM-only deals will allow you to tether on O2 from £12.50/month:
+The following SIM-only deals will allow you to tether on O2:

 On Tesco Mobile, you can tether at no extra cost on all tariffs that have an inclusive data allowance.
 This includes both Pay Monthly and Pay As You Go tariffs.

 From the Tesco Mobile help pages:

-The following SIM-only deals will allow you to tether on Tesco Mobile from £7.50/month:
+The following SIM-only deals will allow you to tether on Tesco Mobile:

 Source: Tesco Mobile Help: Using your phone or tablet as a Wi-Fi hotspot

-The following ‘Advanced’ SIM-only deals allow you to tether on Three from £8/month:
+The following ‘Advanced’ SIM-only deals allow you to tether on Three:

 Unfortunately, it’s not possible to tether on Three’s Essential price plans.
 Restrictions also apply on tethering if you’re travelling to a Feel At Home country outside of Europe.
 For more information, see the Three help article on tethering from your smartphone.

 Vodafone has allowed tethering on all of their Pay Monthly plans since June 2011.

-The following SIM cards from Vodafone will allow you to tether from £12/month:
+The following SIM cards from Vodafone will allow you to tether:

 Other Mobile Networks

-ASDA Mobile allows tethering and portable hotspot usage on all of their Pay As You Go bundles.
-They’re one of the better value networks for tethering on Pay As You Go: you can get 1.5GB of tetherable data for just £10/month.
+ASDA Mobile allows tethering and portable hotspot on all of their Pay As You Go bundles.
+They’re one of the better value mobile networks for tethering on Pay As You Go as you can get 2GB of tetherable data for just £10/month.
 ASDA provides coverage on EE, including both 3G and 4G internet.

 The following Pay As You Go bundles on ASDA Mobile are suitable for tethering:

-The following SIM-only deals will allow you to tether on BT Mobile from £5/month:
+The following SIM-only deals will allow you to tether on BT Mobile from £7.50/month: